“I have no words to express the gratitude I feel for Ashford and all the advisors who helped me along the way.”

 Toni credits her mother, who had enrolled in college in her mid-40s and even lived in a dorm with decades-younger students, with giving her the final push of inspiration she needed to go back to school and finish her education.
 She soon found herself gathering transcripts and talking with an Admissions Counselor at Ashford University.
 “Being in school again was not easy for me,” she says.
 “Nonetheless, no matter how frustrated I became or how many times I found myself crying from sheer mental exhaustion, quitting was somehow no longer an option.”

 Three and a half years later, Toni had finally proven her abuser – and herself – wrong.
 At the age of 54, she graduated in October 2013 with two Bachelor’s degrees from Ashford, one in Psychology and one in Applied Behavioral Science.
-Her added accomplishments include graduating Summa Cum Laude with an impressive 3.99 GPA, and distinctions as a Golden Key International Honour Society recipient and Alpha Sigma Lambda member.
+Her added accomplishments include graduating Summa Cum Laude and with distinctions as a Golden Key International Honour Society recipient and Alpha Sigma Lambda member.

 Additionally, Toni now works at an independent living facility for seniors, a first step toward making a career out of helping others.
 Her eventual goal is to open a non-profit residential facility for women who suffer from the devastating effects of childhood sexual abuse.